 Blochaus Climbing Ltd will retain personal data for as long as it is required to provide the services, the data subject, has requested access to when signing the registration waiver.
 Data may also be retained where it is our legal obligation to do so, for purposes of dispute settlements and for enforcing our facility policies and procedures.

-In the case of CCTV, footage is stored securely for up to 6 months.
+In the case of CCTV, footage is stored securely for 6 weeks.
 In some exceptional circumstances some footage relating to ongoing investigation or incidents will be retained indefinitely.

 8 – Third Party Organisations and International sharing of information